 The deviation from Adopted Planning Policy has many driving forces.

-These range from the Real Estate Agents, Property Owners/Developers, Commercial Planning Entities, Council Planning Officers.
-The driving force in each is driven by financial gain or workplace recognition.
+The driving forces range from the Real Estate Agents, Property Owners/Developers, Commercial Planning Entities to Council Planning Officers.
+The driving force in each is driven by financial gain, perceived benefit or workplace recognition.

 The Real Estate Agents work toward achieving sales by promoting properties as candidates for possible planning policy exemptions or exceedances.
 They will infer planning approvals based upon other local planning approvals that deviate from policy.